rgcgithub/regenie/docs/docs/options.md

 and tested for association with each binary trait using Firth approximate test (summary stats in `test_bin_out_firth_<phenotype_name>.regenie`).
 Note that the test uses the whole genome regression LOCO PRS from Step 1 of **regenie** (specified by `--pred`).

+### Checking input files
+To assess the concordance between the input files for building masks, you can use  `--check-burden-files` which will generate a report in `file_masks_report.txt` containing:

+1. for each set, the list the variants in the set-list file which are unrecognized (not genotyped or not present in annotation file for the set)

+2. for each mask, the list of annotations in the mask definition file which are not in the annotation file

+Additionally, you can use `--strict-check-burden` to enforce full agreement between the three files
+(if not, program will terminate) :

+1. all genotyped variants in the set list file must be in the annotation file (for the corresponding set)

+2. all annotations in the mask definition file must be present in the annotation file